 Review the risk-based internal audit plan and the internal audit budget and resource plan.

-Receive communications from the AVP and CAO on IU Internal Audit’s performance relative to its plan and other matters.
+Receive communications from the CAO on IU Internal Audit’s performance relative to its plan and other matters.

-Approve decisions regarding the appointment and removal of the AVP and CAO.
+Approve decisions regarding the appointment and removal of the CAO.

-Make appropriate inquiries of management and the AVP and CAO to determine whether there is inappropriate scope or resource limitations.
+Make appropriate inquiries of management and the CAO to determine whether there is inappropriate scope or resource limitations.

-The AVP and CAO will communicate and interact directly with the Board, including in executive sessions and between Board meetings as appropriate.
+The CAO will communicate and interact directly with the Board, including in executive sessions and between Board meetings as appropriate.

 Internal Audit will remain free to conduct assurance and consulting services, including matters of audit selection, scope, procedures, frequency, timing, or report content, in a manner that maintains independent and objective mental attitude.